AAAI2024 Global Competition on Math Problem Solving and Reasoning

 Background

 Mathematics has always been regarded as the touchstone of artificial intelligence.
 The ability to reason mathematically represents, to a certain extent, the level of intelligence of today’s general artificial intelligence cognitive models.
-When large language models overcome their “innate defects” (such as lack of complex reasoning capabilities, inaccurate numerical calculations, etc.) and successfully cope with the challenges of mathematical reasoning, the world of artificial intelligence will enter a new era.
+When large language models (LLMs) overcome their “innate defects” (such as lack of complex reasoning capabilities, inaccurate numerical calculations, etc.) and successfully cope with the challenges of mathematical reasoning, the world of artificial intelligence will enter a new era.

 This competition will bring us a brand new experience, allowing us to enjoy the fun of mathematics while appreciating the powerful capabilities of artificial intelligence.
 Let us witness together how AI solves challenging problems in new ways and paves new paths for the future.